NL-BioImaging/biomero/resources/tutorials/tutorial_cellexpansion.md

 ![4 images showing cell expansion](https://github.com/NL-BioImaging/omero-slurm-client/blob/502dd074e995b29d5206056d0f9c6eae0a3450b4/resources/tutorials/images/cellexpansion.png?raw=true)

-For this, we have to first add it to Omero:
+For this, we have to first add it to OMERO:
-We could just add the Python code to a Omero job script.
+We could just add the Python code to a OMERO job script.
 But then the Processor needs to have the right Python libraries installed.
 Instead, we should package it in a lightweight container with the correct Python environment.
 This in turn makes the workflow more FAIR.

 1. I made this workflow container for it: [github repo](https://github.com/TorecLuik/W_CellExpansion).
 2. Release a version and publish a [docker image](https://hub.docker.com/layers/torecluik/w_cellexpansion/v1.0.1/images/sha256-8d2f9e663614588f11f41c09375568b448b6d158478a968dac23dbbd8d7fdebc?context=explore)
-2. Add the workflow to Slurm and Omero:
+2. Add the workflow to Slurm and OMERO:
 ```ini
 # -------------------------------------
 # CELLEXPANSION SPOT COUNTING